-Prompt response to inquiries by court users and efficient processing of files in the courts by the registrars and the clerks is another area being improved to enhance the quality of service provided.
+Prompt response to inquiries by court users and efficient processing of files in the courts by the registrars and clerks is another area being worked on to enhance the quality of service provided.
 The time taken between the filing of a matter and setting it down for hearing has been remarkably reduced in the Constitutional Court and the Supreme Court.
 Previously, a matter filed in either of these courts would take up to three years or more to be heard.
 The time has now been reduced to between six and nine months for the matter to be set down, heard and finalised.
-This is because of the efficiency now found in the registries of the two courts.

-The target is to have a matter set down, heard and finalised within three to six months of filing.
+This is the result of the efficiency now found in the registries of the two courts.
+The intention is to have a matter set down, heard and finalised within three to six months of filing.

-The Judicial Service Commission received hundreds of complaints from members of the public, legal practitioners and other Government agencies during the course of the year.
-During the year under review, 322 complaints made by persons who in one way or another had contact with the courts were received.
+The Judicial Service Commission receives many complaints from members of the public, legal practitioners and other Government agencies during the course of the year.
+During the year under review, 322 grievances raised by persons who in one way or another had contact with the courts were received.
 The policy is that each complaint must be properly investigated and the complainant given feedback without delay.
 Whilst some of the complaints related to grievances against decisions made by the courts which can only be dealt with in terms of court processes, those that had merit were attended to and remedial action taken.
-This again is done in the spirit of improving quality service to the public.